- Trip Outline

 Holiday to Transylvania - Party at Bran Castle

 The next morning, drive to Brasov.
 Go on a city tour and admire the medieval buildings.
 After that, your holiday to Transylvania continues in Bran Village.
-Accommodate in a 3* hotel situated in the vicinity of Bran Castle.
+Accommodate in a 3* hotel.
 At 7:30 PM, you are invited to the Halloween Party at Bran Castle.
 The events include a unique night tour of the castle and then a horror movie projection.
-After that, everybody gathers in the courtyard for the after-party.
+After that, everybody gathers in the courtyard for the best party in Transylvania.

 On the last day of your holiday to Transylvania, head to Snagov Monastery, Dracula’s alleged burial place.
 Visit the unique monastery, built on an island in the middle of Snagov Lake.
 After that, drive to Bucharest airport for your return flight.